rooseveltframework/teddy/README.md

 - In your express config, make sure to include this line: `app.engine('html', teddy.__express)`

 For a complete sample implementation, see the sample app here: <a href='sampleApps/nodeHelloWorld'>sampleApps/nodeHelloWorld</a>

+Or try out the Roosevelt web framework
+===

+If you're looking for a more fully-featured web framework to build web apps with using Teddy templates, then try out Teddy's companion, <a href='https://github.com/kethinov/roosevelt'>Roosevelt</a>.

 Use Teddy client-side
 ===